pranathip/DeadStock/README.md

 ### App Evaluation
 - **Category:** Business/Lifestyle
-- **Mobile:** The mobile interface of the app allows users to track sneaker trends and data at their finger tips; the equivalent of a mobile user checking the apple "stocks" app.
+- **Mobile:** The mobile interface of the app allows users to conveniently track sneaker trends and data at their finger tips.
 - **Story:** Allows users to keep track of trends and recent drops/sneaker news with a simple, straight-forward interface.
 Think - Apple's stocks app for sneakers.
 - **Market:** Anyone who is a sneakerhead, interested in the trends/data behind the sneaker market, or wants to buy coveted colorways could enjoy this app.
 - **Habit:** Users could open this app regularly to keep tabs on a specific shoe's price increases/decreases, especially if they're looking to make a purchase or are deciding whether or not they should hold/sell stock.
 Sneaker prices can fluctuate daily depending on major drops, pop culture, or other social phenomena.